 See the FACEBOOK PAGE for current news and tourism information.
-I often link to other local and regional activities and events; most often during the main tourism season.
+I often link to other local and regional activities as well as events and road weather warnings etc; most often during the main tourism season.
 Visitors have shared impressions and photos, too.

 For more info, send your Booking Form or email Deb at firstname.lastname@example.org